JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from S106 agreement](/img/dpadevelopmentdefinition.png)

 The minimum requirement is either 4790 affordable habitable rooms on the Masterplan site, or 50% of the habitable rooms across the FDS and Masterplan site combined - whichever is the greater.
-So if NHHT delivers 4791 affordable habitable rooms across the FDS and Masterplan site combined then the "Minimum Affordable Housing Requirement" is satisfied.
+Therefore, if NHHT delivers 4791 affordable habitable rooms across the FDS and Masterplan site combined. then the "Minimum Affordable Housing Requirement" is satisfied.
 A further loophole has been inserted under the definition of habitable room for the purposes of calculation the min affordable housing provison.
 This allows any room larger than 27.5m2 to be counted as two habitable rooms.

 ![Extract from S106 agreement](/img/aylesburyoutlinehr.png)